The Bobble Stitch in Knitting

 Bobble Stitch Blanket Knitting Pattern

 Last month I posted a bobble stitch crochet blanket pattern, which I called the Rhombus Throw.
-Because this pattern received so much love from my crochet followers, I decided to make a knit version for those of you who prefer to knit as well! bobble stitch knitting can be just as fun as bobble stitch crochet!
+Because this pattern received so much love from my crochet followers, I decided to make a knit version for those of you who prefer to knit!
+The bobble stitch in knitting looks like a fancy technique that only expert knitters can pull off, but trust me, bobbles are way easier to knit than they look.

-I know that some of you may not yet have knit a bobble stitch, which is why I created a video tutorial to walk you through how to knit the bobble stitch as well as explain how this blanket is made.
+I created a video tutorial to walk you through how to knit the bobble stitch as well as explain how the bobble stitch is used in knitting the blanket pattern on the page.
 You can find the video, titled “How to Knit a Bobble Stitch Blanket“, on the Leelee Knits YouTube Channel where it is posted along with more knitting tutorials that I think you will enjoy.
-Alternatively, you can scroll down to where it is embedded on this page just above the written pattern.

 Bobble Stitch Knitting